South Sudan–Sudan relations: Current status

 Secondly, through establishing positive and distinguished neighbourly relations;

 Thirdly, through common interests by exchanging economic and trade benefits;

 Fourthly, through preserving the psychological, emotional and social relations between the two peoples.

 Cultural relations

 Prior to independence there were also numerous Southern Sudanese, mostly blue collar, workers in the north.
 At the time of the referendum there was a split on the issue of partitioning the country amid Sudan's claim that they would have to return or apply for work permits.

 Economic relations include the transfer of South Sudanese oil via Sudanese pipelines to the Red Sea for export.

 Bilateral visits

-The Sudanese President Omar al-Bashir was scheduled to make his first visit to the south on 12 April 2013 since independence.
+The Sudanese President Omar al-Bashir made his first visit to the south on 12 April 2013 since independence.